mantidproject/documents/Presentations/DevMeetings/2018-01/this_bugs_me_session.md

  - default facility on build servers shouldn't be ISIS
  - time to startup mantidplot or first time to `import mantid` in vanilla python
  - The number of branches on `mantidproject/mantid`.
 Ross wants forks!
+ - On visual studio debug build, dealing with `QString` can be difficult